LucasHilgevoord/NPC_Dialoge/README.md

 - [Demo](lucashilgevoord.com/demo/NPCDialoge)

 ## Software Anaylse
-Researched software:
+Researched software:<br>
--Unity3D/Unity2D
+-Unity3D/Unity2D<br>
-	Minus Points:
+	Minus Points:<br>
-		-A lot of projects for my portfolio are in C#.
+		-A lot of projects for my portfolio are in C#.<br>
-	Plus Points:
+	Plus Points:<br>
-		-Cleaner end result.
+		-Cleaner end result.<br>
-		-Familiar with the engine.
+		-Familiar with the engine.<br>
-		-More spare time to polish the product.
+		-More spare time to polish the product.<br>
-		-Getting more knowledge in C#.
+		-Getting more knowledge in C#.<br>
-		-Used by the internship where I want to go.
+		-Used by the internship where I want to go.<br>

--Unreal Engine
+-Unreal Engine<br>
-	Minus Points:
+	Minus Points:<br>
-		-Not that familiar with the engine.
+		-Not that familiar with the engine.<br>
-		-Not heighly experienced with C++/Blueprints.
+		-Not heighly experienced with C++/Blueprints.<br>
-		-Less time to focus on the product.
+		-Less time to focus on the product.<br>
-	Plus Points:
+	Plus Points:<br>
-		-Getting more knowledge about the engine.
+		-Getting more knowledge about the engine.<br>
-		-Getting more knowledge in C++/Blueprints.
+		-Getting more knowledge in C++/Blueprints.<br>
-		-Opportunity to get more C++ projects for my portfolio.
+		-Opportunity to get more C++ projects for my portfolio.<br>

--Javascript
+-Javascript<br>
-	Minus Points:
+	Minus Points:<br>
-		-Not the most enjoyable language.
+		-Not the most enjoyable language.<br>
-	Plus Points:
+	Plus Points:<br>
-		-Getting more knowledge in javascript.
+		-Getting more knowledge in javascript.<br>

 I used the Unity engine for this project.
-I choose this software because I have a lot more experience with the software.
+I choose this software because I have a lot more experience with the software. <br>
-It would give me an opportunity to focus on the scripts and the mechanic itself which will probably makes the game look and work a lot better then done within the other software.
+It would give me an opportunity to focus on the scripts and the mechanic itself which will probably makes the game look and work a lot better then done within the other software.<br>
 It would give me more time to think about the scripting without having to learn the engine itself first.
 Furthermore the engine fits the internship where I want to go so having more projects in the Unity engine would benefit my skills and chance to get accepted.